 Years 2-3: Worker population grows to 50-300 individuals, displaying the full size range carpenter ants are known for.
 Nest galleries expand several feet in all directions, and foraging trails extend up to 30 meters from the nest.

 Years 3-6: Mature colonies develop 500-3,000 workers under the carpenter ant queen’s direction.
-According to NC State Extension, sexual brood production begins during this period.
-The colony starts producing satellite nests connected to the parent location.
+According to NC State Extension, sexual brood production begins at this stage.
+The colony starts producing satellite nests connected to the parent location, and swarmers emerge from these mature colonies.

 The growth timeline varies based on local climate conditions, available food sources, and nesting site quality.
 Our Mid-Atlantic climate typically extends this development process compared to warmer regions.